NYC Pedestrian Accident Lawyer

 - Fatal injuries.
-Not every pedestrian in NYC survives collisions with motor vehicles.
-Head, spine, and organ damage could be fatal, taking the victim’s life on the spot, or later in the hospital.
+Not every pedestrian in New York City survives collisions with motor vehicles.
+Head, spine and organ damage could be fatal, taking the victim’s life on the spot, or later in the hospital.
 The loss of a loved one is devastating.
 A wrongful death claim against the at-fault driver could give your family the closure and future financial stability you need during this difficult time.

-- When do I have right-of-way in NYC?
-Pedestrians have right of way in crosswalks, intersections, and sidewalks in New York City.
+- When do I have right-of-way in New York City?
+Pedestrians have right of way in crosswalks, intersections and sidewalks in New York City.
 If a pedestrian crosses at any point other than a crosswalk or intersection, he or she must yield right of way to vehicles.

 - Should I settle with my insurance company?
-Talk to an NYC pedestrian accident lawyer first.
+Talk to a New York City pedestrian accident lawyer first.
 Your insurance company may offer a settlement that’s less than the value of your claim.
 A discussion with a lawyer can help you understand the value of your damages, and whether or not to accept an insurance settlement offer.

 - What if the driver fled the scene?
 As a pedestrian in a hit-and-run accident, you may be able to recover from your own insurance company through the state’s no-fault laws.
-If not, the NY Motor Vehicle Accident Indemnification Corporation may offer compensation through its hit-and-run program.
+If not, the New York Motor Vehicle Accident Indemnification Corporation may offer compensation through its hit-and-run program.

 - Can I file for my deceased loved one?
-In New York State, the only party that can file for wrongful death is the personal representative of the deceased person’s estate.
+In New York state, the only party that can file for wrongful death is the personal representative of the deceased person’s estate.
 This may or may not be a family member.
-An NYC pedestrian accident attorney can help you go through the probate process and assign the representative for a claim after a fatal pedestrian accident.
+A New York City pedestrian accident attorney can help you go through the probate process and assign the representative for a claim after a fatal pedestrian accident.

 Pedestrian accidents can be complex, but don’t let this dissuade you from pursuing the compensation you believe you deserve.
 A competent lawyer can make all the difference in the outcome of your claim.

-Free Consultation With a Qualified NYC Pedestrian Accident Attorney
+Free Consultation With A Qualified New York City Pedestrian Accident Attorney

 If you or a loved one was injured in a pedestrian accident in New York, do not hesitate to contact the lawyers at Meirowitz & Wasserberg, LLP.
 We have years of experience in handling personal injury lawsuits and will work tirelessly for you from the start to secure fair compensation for you and your family.
 Schedule a free legal consultation to speak with one of our attorneys where you can ask additional questions and receive information about your specific pedestrian accident case, at no obligation to retain our firm.
-To get in touch with Meirowitz & Wasserberg, LLP, call our office in NYC at (212) 897-1988 today.
+To get in touch with Meirowitz & Wasserberg, LLP, call our office in New York City at 212-897-1988 today